Why do the Boleyn family continue to fascinate us?

 Episode one largely follows Thomas Boleyn, as he begins his ascent of the ‘greasy pole’ that is Tudor politics, and his children embark on what will become dazzling ascents in court life.
 In episode two, Anne, freshly returned from continental Europe, catches Henry's eye – though in doing so opposition to the Boleyns begins to harden.
 The final, third episode explores the Boleyns at the height of their power – and how they come to lose it all.

-When is The Boleyns: A Scandalous Family on TV?
+How to watch The Boleyns: A Scandalous Family